 1. List the feelings you associate with doing your most challenging work (writing, designing, creating).
 Since feelings result from thoughts, what thoughts do you notice are behind these feelings?

 2. List some of your common “Bad/Wasteful” pain-avoiding and pleasure-seeking (procrastination) activities.
 You likely don’t need any help coming up with these.

 3. List some of your common “Good/Busyness” pain-avoiding and pleasure-seeking (procrastination) activities.
 E.g. Responding quickly to email and/or texts.
 Perfecting your strength.
 Meeting a request from someone else.

 These exercises can heighten your awareness of the thoughts and feelings that trigger your particular procrastination habits.

 - Awareness increases your understanding of your habits, which increases the probability that you will take ACTION!

 - Awareness is a catalyst for ACTION!
 But as Neil Fiore explains beautifully in The Now Habit, without ACTION behaviors don’t change.
 Without behavior changes, challenging, meaningful goals remain unmet.

-- Combatting procrastination habits and making progress on your most challenging work, which make your most meaningful goals possible, requires ACTION!
+- Combatting procrastination habits and making progress on your most challenging work, which makes your most meaningful goals possible, requires ACTION!

-For more thorough exploration of procrastination Download “18 ESSENTIAL Beliefs and Strategies for Combating Procrastination.”
+For a more thorough exploration of procrastination Download “18 ESSENTIAL Beliefs and Strategies for Combating Procrastination.”